List of The Stand characters: Specialist Charles D. Campion

 Charles Campion is an American soldier stationed at a military base in the California desert.
-While Campion is on night duty, a deadly superflu virus escapes containment; a system intended to lock down the base fails to activate immediately, giving Campion time to flee by car with his wife and daughter.
+While Campion is on guard duty one night, a deadly superflu virus escapes containment; a system intended to lock down the base fails to activate immediately, giving Campion time to flee by car with his wife and daughter.
 He finally succumbs to the superflu at a gas station in the fictional town of Arnette, East Texas, spreading the virus and making him its patient zero.

 In the 1994 miniseries, Campion is portrayed by Ray McKinnon.
 In the 2020 miniseries, he is portrayed by Curtiss Cook Jr.

 General William "Billy" Starkey

+The ruthless, intellectual, West Point-educated U.S. Army general in charge of the highly-classified Project Blue, "Billy" Starkey provides much of the early exposition in The Stand through his POV and conversations with his friend and aide-de-camp, Major Len Creighton.
+Starkey realizes mankind is doomed from the moment the superflu escapes the labs where it was created, but makes every effort to contain its spread regardless.

-As the commanding officer of Project Blue, William Starkey is aware that, once loose, the superflu is almost impossible to control due to its constant mutations, meaning it will be impossible to create a vaccine.
-Though compassionate, he goes to extreme lengths to cover up the accidental outbreak and subsequent pandemic for as long as he can, which includes ordering the execution of journalists who try to reveal the truth.
-In an attempt to maintain plausible deniability, he activates a contingency plan to have spies release the virus in the Eastern Bloc and China, ensuring these Communist nations are destroyed along with the United States.
+Though personally compassionate, Starkey goes to extreme lengths to cover up the accidental outbreak and subsequent pandemic for as long as possible.
+Starkey directs a draconian campaign of blockades, murdering civilians and journalists, and violating civil rights, all of which leads to rising chaos in the U.S. as the public becomes convinced the federal government is lying to them about what is happening.
+In an attempt to maintain plausible deniability, Starkey activates a contingency plan to have spies release the virus in the Eastern Bloc and China, effectively guaranteeing the near-extinction of all mankind.
 After being dismissed by the President of the United States due to his failure to contain the virus, Starkey commits suicide in the laboratory where the superflu was created.

-In the 1994 miniseries, Starkey is portrayed by Ed Harris.
+In the 1994 miniseries, Starkey is portrayed by Ed Harris, and is shown to hold the rank of lieutenant general.
 In the 2020 miniseries, he is portrayed by J. K. Simmons.

 Major Len Creighton^{†}

-Creighton is General Starkey's friend and right-hand man; he periodically updates Starkey on the situation.
-He assumes command of the containment operation after Starkey's removal and subsequent suicide.
-The character is last heard speaking to an army officer via radio in Los Angeles, but it is unknown whether he survives the superflu or the chaos that follows.
+A dedicated and loyal career U.S. Army officer, Len Creighton is General Starkey's friend and right-hand man; he periodically updates Starkey as he works behind the scenes to suppress both the "Captain Trips" superflu and the truth of its origins.
+As things fall apart, Starkey is fired by the President and subsequently takes his own life, leaving Creighton in charge of U.S. Army containment efforts as both the Army and civilization collapse.
+Creighton is last heard speaking to another U.S. Army officer via radio in Los Angeles, but it is unknown whether he survives the superflu or the chaos that follows.

 ^{†} This character is named Len Carsleigh in pre-1990 editions of the novel and in the 1994 miniseries.

 In the 1994 miniseries, Carsleigh is played by Robert Knott.
 The character does not appear in the 2020 miniseries.